 About Frank Harris III

-Harris has authored or co-authored more than 40 scholarly publications.
-Harris’ scholarship has been published in leading journals for higher education and student affairs research and practice, including: Journal of College Student Development, Journal of Men’s Studies, Journal of Student Affairs Research and Practice, Qualitative Research, Journal of Negro Education and the Community College Journal of Research and Practice.
-He also regularly disseminates his scholarship through refereed conference proceedings, workshops, symposia, and keynote addresses—having delivered more than 100 academic presentations throughout his career.
+Harris’s scholarship has been published in leading journals for higher education and student affairs research and practice, including the Journal of College Student Development, Journal of Diversity in Higher Education, Educational Researcher, International Journal of Qualitative Studies in Education, Journal of Negro Education, and the Community College Journal of Research and Practice.
+Harris also regularly disseminates scholarship through refereed conference proceedings, workshops, symposia, and keynote addresses—he has delivered more than 500 academic and professional presentations throughout his career.

 Before joining the faculty at San Diego State, Harris worked as a student affairs educator and college administrator in the areas of student affairs administration, student crisis support and advocacy, new student orientation programs, multicultural student affairs, academic advising, and enrollment services.
-His most recent administrative appointment was at the University of Southern California as Associate Director of the Center for Urban Education.
-Harris also served as an adjunct professor of Speech Communication at Los Angeles Trade Technical College.
+He also served as an adjunct professor of speech communication at Los Angeles Trade Technical College.
+Dr. Harris earned a bachelor’s degree in communication studies at Loyola Marymount University, a master’s degree in speech communication at California State University Northridge, and a doctorate in higher education from the Rossier School of Education at the University of Southern California.